Know your flood hazard

 Protect Natural floodplain function

-Protecting the natural floodplain functions is one way we can reduce the impact of flooding within our community.
+Protecting the natural floodplain is one way we can reduce the impact of flooding within our community.
 The areas of natural function or floodway are any natural or artificial stream, river, creek, ditch, channel, canal, conduit, culvert, drain, waterway, gully, ravine or wash in which water flows in a definite direction or course, either continuously or intermittently, and has a definite channel, bed and banks, and includes any area adjacent thereto subject to inundation by reason of overflow or flood water.
 The regulations that protect the floodway is the floodplain ordinance under section E Floodway.